jcaillon/valet/tests.d/1102-self-build/results.approved.md

-self build        Index all the commands and libraries present in the valet user directory and installation directory. self config       Open the configuration file of Valet with your default editor. self document     Generate the documentation and code snippets for all the library functions of Valet. self extend       Extends Valet by downloading a new application or library in the user directory. self test         Test your valet custom commands. self update       Update valet and its extensions to the latest releases.
+self build        Index all the commands and libraries present in the valet user directory and installation directory. self config       Open the configuration file of Valet with your default editor. self document     Generate the documentation and code snippets for all the library functions of Valet. self extend       Extends Valet by creating or downloading a new extension in the user directory. self test         Test your valet custom commands. self update       Update valet and its extensions to the latest releases.